larntz/lemmy-directory/content/community/lemmy.sdf.org/bonsai.md

 ---
 title: "Bonsai Plant Discussion"
 name: "bonsai"
-description: "A community for discussing the practice of growing bonsai plants.Bonsai here is a blanket term, not limited to the Japanese tradition of bonsai, but also including all Asian arts pertaining to diminutive potted plants.
-[Bonsai at Wikipedia](https://en.wikipedia.org/wiki/Bonsai)"
+description: "**Bonsai Plant Discussion at Lemmy**Welcome!
+This is a community for discussing the practice of growing *bonsai* plants.Bonsai here is a blanket term, not limited to the Japanese tradition of bonsai, but also including all Asian arts pertaining to diminutive potted plants.For more formation: [Bonsai at Wikipedia](https://en.wikipedia.org/wiki/Bonsai)*Note*:This is hosted on Lemmy at SDF.
+If you are browsing from the larger Fediverse, search for`!bonsai@lemmy.sdf.org `and hit the Subscribe button."
 type: community
-date: "2023-06-16 11:06:04"
+date: "2023-06-16 22:56:02"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.sdf.org/c/bonsai"